Copyright © 2011 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 Blob has no bytes to be read.

-The ASCII-encoded string in lower case representing the media type of the Blob
+typeThe ASCII-encoded string in lower case representing the media type of the Blob, expressed as an RFC2046 MIME type [RFC2046].

-On getting, conforming user agents SHOULD return the MIME type of the Blob
+On getting, conforming user agents SHOULD return the MIME type of the Blob,

 if it is known.
-If conforming user agents cannot determine the media type of the Blob
+If conforming user agents cannot determine the media type of the Blob, they MUST return the empty string.

 A string is a valid MIME type if it matches the media-type